Polomich/CART315/Process/README.md

 I told them that there isn't one.
 This game is based on my life.
 Life isn't perfect.
 I am in pain every Thursday.
 There isn't a perfect ending because I myself don't know how to get there.
 Let me know if you figure it out.

+### Where to find it
+- the raw HTML file on GitHub: https://github.com/Polomich/CART315/blob/main/Games/Morning.html
+- play the game directly on itch.io: https://polomich.itch.io/morning